stardot/beebasm/README.md

 Used to align the address pointer to the next boundary, e.g. use `ALIGN &100` to move to the next page (useful perhaps for positioning a table at a page boundary so that index accesses don't incur a "page crossed" penalty.

+`COPYBLOCK <start>,<end>,<dest>`

+Copies a block of assembled data from one location to another.
+This is useful to copy code assembled at one location into a program's data area for relocation at run-time.

 `INCLUDE "filename"`

 Includes the specified source file in the code at this point.